Special Report: Myanmar military's next campaign: shoring up power

 For the military itself, there is no shortage of money.
 A law passed in 2011 allows the commander-in-chief to access a "special fund" for unspecified defense and security expenses.
 It requires a request to the president but escapes parliamentary oversight.

-The military already gets about 14 percent of the 13.04 trillion kyat national budget.
+The military already gets about 14 percent of the 13.04 trillion kyat ($15.3 billion) national budget.

 "NOBODY LIKES THE SHOES"